webplatform/docs/css/properties/grid-auto-flow/index.md

 {{Page_Title}}
 {{Flags
-|High-level issues=Needs Review
 |Content=Examples Needed
 |Checked_Out=No
 }}
 {{Standardization_Status|W3C Working Draft}}
 {{API_Name}}
-{{Summary_Section|Automatically places grid-items that do not have an explicit location into the grid layout.
-Designates the direction of the flow.
-Determines whether rows or columns must be added to accommodate an element.  }}
+{{Summary_Section|Places grid-items into the grid layout if an explicit location is not designated.
+Designates the direction of the the flow and whether rows or columns must be added to accommodate the element.}}
 {{CSS Property
 |Initial value=none
 |Applies to=Grid containers